 The phlebotomist is able to take blood.
 Clinics are held every day in the morning only.
 Gelligaer Surgery has clinics on a Monday, Wednesday and Friday morning.
 Gilfach Surgery has clinics on a Tuesday and Thursday, clinics start at 8.00am (for people who are working or require a fasting sample) until 12.00pm.

 If you need to see a doctor in an emergency and it is during surgery hours the practice has emergency appointments in the morning, these are for acute illnesses that can not wait.
-You should ring the surgery as soon as you are able, and the receptionist will book you in for 11.30am at the surgery.
+You should ring the surgery as soon as you are able, and the receptionist will book you in for an emergency appointment .
 You may have to wait dependant on the number of people attending.
 The surgery appreciates, especially with children, that you may deteriorate during the day.
 If you feel you need to be seen later in the day then the receptionist will usually ask the doctor to telephone you, and they can offer you appropriate advice.

 Patients with serious medical emergencies should not delay treatment while trying to contact the surgery.
 If you think you may be having a heart attack you should dial 999 first, or for any condition you feel needs urgent medical attention do not hesitate to dial 999.